JamieMagee/hoist/README.md

     -n, --base-name-label [BASE_NAME_LABEL]        The base image name label to use.
 Defaults to org.opencontainers.image.base.name
     -d, --base-digest-label [BASE_DIGEST_LABEL]    The base image digest label to use.
 Defaults to org.opencontainers.image.base.digest
 ```

+## Authentication

+Authentication for each registry can be defined in a `hoist.json` file located beside the app.
+See [`hoist.sample.json`](src/Hoist/hoist.sample.json) for an example.